 Lack of employee recognition

 Failing to recognize employee achievements and celebrate successes will make your people feel undervalued.
 If they believe that their contributions to the company aren’t appreciated, they’ll begin to disengage from their work and seek employment elsewhere.
-Companies among the top 20 percent in regards to employee recognition boast a 31 percent lower voluntary turnover rate.
+Research shows that around 82 percent of employees feel happier when they’re recognized for their work.

 How to Reduce Turnover